Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

 \subsubsection{Variation after projection}

-With the techniques discussed in the last section, it is relatively simple to calculate projected matrix elements for generalized product states such as HF or HFB wave functions $|\Phi\rangle$.
-This is usually called projection after variation, whereupon the symmetry is restored and the projected matrix elements of the Hamiltonian and other operators can be evaluated.

-However, such a procedure violates the variation principle, because the projected energy does not correspond to a minimum of the projected energy surface.
-Therefore, the method of variation after projection has been proposed \cite{ZEH65,Yoccoz1966_Varenna,Rouhaninejad1966_NP78-353}, where the mean-field wave function $|\Phi\rangle$ is determined by minimizing the projected energy surface, i.e., by solving the equation
+With the techniques discussed in the previous section, it is relatively simple to carry out a projection after variation.
+However, such a procedure is not variationally optimal.
+Therefore, the method of variation after projection was proposed \cite{ZEH65,Yoccoz1966_Varenna,Rouhaninejad1966_NP78-353}, where the mean-field wave function $|\Phi\rangle$ is determined by minimizing the projected energy, i.e., by solving the equation:

-For the exact solution of this problem, following two methods have been proposed:
+For the exact solution of this problem, the following two methods were proposed:

-\underline{ Gradient Method } A particularly powerful method to minimize the energy surface with respect to the product state is the gradient method, which has been introduced in~\cite{(Man76a)}, and which has been applied for variation after projection in~\cite{(Egi82a),(Egi82b)}.
+\underline{Gradient Method} A particularly powerful method to minimize the projected energy with respect to the product state is the gradient method, which was introduced in~\citeasnoun{(Man76a)}, and which was applied for variation-after-projection calculations in~\citeasnoun{(Egi82a),(Egi82b)}.
 In this method, in the neighborhood of an arbitrary point $|\Phi_{0}\rangle$, the manifold of the HFB wave functions $|\Phi\rangle$ is parameterized by the Thouless theorem,

 where operators $\alpha_{k}^{\dag}$ are the quasiparticle operators with respect to the quasiparticle vacuum $|\Phi_{0}\rangle$, i.e., $\alpha_{k} |\Phi_{0}\rangle=0$.
 The gradient of the projected energy with respect to parameters $Z_{kk^{\prime}}$ is given by